newrelic-experimental/nr1-session-timeline/README.md

 To view a listing of enhancement requests and known bugs, please visit the repository [issues page](https://github.com/newrelic-experimental/nr1-session-timeline/issues).

-If any active work is ongoing in Session Timeline, the scope will be defined in the repository [projects](https://github.com/newrelic-experimental/nr1-session-timeline/projects)
+If any active work is ongoing in Session Timeline, the scope will be defined in the repository [projects](https://github.com/newrelic-experimental/nr1-session-timeline/projects).

+# Contributing <a id="contrib"></a>

 Contributions are encouraged!
 If you submit an enhancement request, we'll invite you to contribute the change yourself.
 Please review our [Contributors Guide](CONTRIBUTING.md).

 Keep in mind that when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
 If you have any questions, or to execute our corporate CLA, required if your contribution is on behalf of a company, please drop us an email at opensource@newrelic.com.

-## Security <a id="security"></a>
+# Security <a id="security"></a>

 New Relic is committed to the privacy and security of our customers and their data; review our [security policy](https://github.com/newrelic-experimental/nr1-session-timeline/security/policy) for details.

+# License <a id="license"></a>

+This project is distributed under the [Apache 2 license](LICENSE).

+This project also uses source code from third-party libraries.
+You can find full details on which libraries are used and the terms under which they are licensed in the [third-party notices](THIRD_PARTY_NOTICES.md) document.